anotherswsmith/Pastoralism_in_NecSar/README.md

 # Pastoralism_in_NecSar
-The impact of wild herbivore and livestock on herbaceous biomass and regrowth in Nech Sar National Park, Ethiopia
+# Investigating the impact of pastroal settlements herbaceous biomass and regrowth in Nech Sar National Park, Ethiopia.